 What type of logic was used to determine whether the player object should dodge?

-Let'
+Let’s think about this simulation using some of the tools from physical symbol systems.
+What symbols does this machine use to represent its own movements (think about our boolean variables)?
+What do these symbols designate in the simulated world?

 Which part of this lab did you find most challenging?